mobook/MO-book/_build/html/_sources/pyomo_style_guide.md

 ### Constraints and Objective

-#### Prefer `Constraint` to `ConstraintList`
+#### Prefer `pyo.Constraint` to `pyo.ConstraintList`

-The `pyomo.ConstraintList()` class is useful for creating a collection of constraints for which there is no simple indexing,  such as implementing algorithms featuring constraint generation.
-However, ConstraintList should not be used as a substitute for the more structured and readable use of`pyomo.Constraint()`.
+The `pyo.ConstraintList()` class is useful for creating a collection of constraints for which there is no simple indexing,  such as implementing algorithms featuring constraint generation.
+However, ConstraintList should not be used as a substitute for the more structured and readable use of `pyo.Constraint()`.

 #### Use decorators to improve readability

 Indexed Pyomo constraints are constructed by a rule.
-When using `pyomo.Constraint()`  rules are normally named by adding`_rule` as a suffix to the name of the associated constraint.
+When using `pyo.Constraint()`  rules are normally named by adding `_rule` as a suffix to the name of the associated constraint.
 For example, assuming model `m`  and the associated sets, parameters, and variables have been previously defined,

 ```python
 def new_constraint_rule(m, s):